steven-wolfman/ubc-term-finder/dev-story.md

      }
    }
    ```
+   This sets up
+   - `prebuild`/`build`: a build script.
+We can create `pre<whatever>`/`post<whatever>` scripts to run before/after any script we like.
+So, on `npm run build`, this first runs `clean` and then `compile`.
+   - `test`: an overall test script.
+This runs several scripts in sequence via [`run-s`](https://github.com/mysticatea/npm-run-all/blob/HEAD/docs/run-s.md). `run-s` supports globbing (`*`) that lets us run all the various cleaning/testing scripts.
+   - `compile`: a compilation script that just runs typescript.
+Typescript is already configured via `tsconfig.json` to understand where to look for source code and to place output.
+   - `clean`: an overall cleaning script.
+This uses [`run-p`](https://github.com/mysticatea/npm-run-all/blob/HEAD/docs/run-p.md), which is just like `run-s` except that it runs commands in parallel.
+It runs all the `clean:*` scripts.
+Those are `clean:compiled`, `clean:coverage`, and `clean:build`, which just delete working folders using [`del`](https://www.npmjs.com/package/del-cli).
-   In order, this sets up a build script (which takes advantage of the fact that we can create `pre<whatever>`/`post<whatever>` scripts for any script to first `clean` and then `compile`), a test script (running several scripts in sequence via `run-s` using globbing (`*`) to run all the various cleaning/testing scripts), a compile script (that just runs typescript, which is already configured via `tsconfig.json` to understand where to look for source and to place output), and to clean up (running all the cleanup scripts in parallel, which themselves just delete working folders).
-Format checking uses `prettier` to find if it would complain about any Typescript (or Java or Typescript/JSX) files, and uses a command-line argument to ignore anything in the `.gitignore` file (but [in future it may be better to include the `.gitignore` in the `.prettierignore`](https://github.com/prettier/prettier/issues/8506)).
-Typechecking runs `tsc` but doesn't produce output.
-Linting simply runs `eslint` (which needs to be separately configured).
-Testing runs `jest` (which needs to be separately configured).
-Note that `react-svg` takes advantage of specifying a config file to `jest` in order to have many flavors of testing.
-We may want to do that with `jest` or with another command.
+   - `check:format`: a format checking script.
+This runs `prettier` to find if it would complain about any Typescript (or Java or TSX/JSX) files.
+It uses a command-line argument to ignore anything in the `.gitignore` file (but [in future it may be better to include the `.gitignore` in the `.prettierignore`](https://github.com/prettier/prettier/issues/8506)).
+Our first version of the `check:format` script only called `prettier`, but we got confused about what to do when `prettier` failed!
+So, the version above uses `echo` to give advice on what to do when `prettier` fails.
+   - `check:types`: typechecking script that runs `tsc` without producing output.
+   - `format`: a format _fixing_ script that runs `prettier` and has it rewrite files in place.
+   - `lint`: a linting script that simply runs `eslint`, which needs to be separately configured.
+   - `test:plain`: the actual core test running script.
+This runs `jest`, which needs to be separately configured.
+(We could take advantage of specifying a config file to `jest` on the command-line in order to have many flavors of testing, but we did not need to here.
+See [`react-svg`](https://github.com/tanem/react-svg) for an example of how to do that.)

 ## Development